 - 1. Children looked after by a local authority and previously looked after children including children who were previously in state care outside of England (see below) - 2.
-Children where it is established there are special circumstances (see below) - 3.
-Children who live in the catchment area and who, at the time of admission, will have a brother or sister attending the school
+Children, where it is established there are special circumstances (see below)

-- 4. Other children who live in the catchment area at the closing date for applications (see appendix 1) - 5.
+- 3. Children who live in the catchment area and who, at the time of admission, will have a brother or sister attending the school - 4.
+Other children who live in the catchment area at the closing date for applications - 5.
 Children who live outside the catchment area and who, at the time of admission, will have a brother or sister attending the school - 6.
-Children who have a parent working at the school where the member of staff has been employed at the school for two or more years at the time at which the application for admission is made or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 7.
 Children who live outside the catchment area